foreverphoenix/skyforge-wiki/knowledge-base/basic-structure.md

 1. Plugins contain game data.
 They are specific to the Creation Engine.
 2. Assets include textures, sounds, and more.
 They are either loose or BSA-packed.

-Nearly all mods consist of plugins and/or assets and thus belong into the **data folder**.
+Nearly all mods consist of plugins and/or assets and belong into the **data folder**.
 They can be managed with [Mod Organizer 2](/mo2).

 ## Root Folder Files